mavlink/qgroundcontrol/README.md

 Supported builds for Windows are 32 bit only built using Visual Studio 2013 or higher.

 #### Install OpenSLL prerequisite
 Install OpenSSL from here: <http://slproweb.com/products/Win32OpenSSL.html>.
-Make sure to install VC redistributables first, then install the 32 bit v1.01i.
+Make sure to install VC redistributables first, then install the 32 bit version v1.01i.

 #### Install Visual Studio Express 2013
 Only compilation using Visual Studio 2013 is supported.
 Download and install Visual Studio Express Edition (free) from here: <http://www.visualstudio.com/downloads/download-visual-studio-vs#d-express-windows-desktop>.
 Make sure you install the Windows Desktop version.